rrushabh/rrushabh.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I'm a final year Masters in Computer Science student at the Courant Institute of Mathematical Sciences, New York University.
-I'm currently working with the Machine Learning for Good Lab, advised by Professor [Daniel Neill](https://cs.nyu.edu/~neill/), and the Open Networks and Big Data Lab, advised by Professor [Lakshmi Subramanian](https://cs.nyu.edu/~lakshmi/Lakshmi/Home.html).
+I'm also engaged in AI research with the Machine Learning for Good Lab, advised by Professor [Daniel Neill](https://cs.nyu.edu/~neill/), and the Open Networks and Big Data Lab, advised by Professor [Lakshmi Subramanian](https://cs.nyu.edu/~lakshmi/Lakshmi/Home.html).

+<a href="https://www.openai.com" style="color: green; text-decoration: none;">Visit OpenAI</a>

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.